Samuel-IG16/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * What is `**kwargs` and how to use it
 * How to handle named arguments in a function

+## Background Context
+This project also will help you be ready for The AirBnB project which is a big part of the Higher level curriculum.
+In this project, you will review everything about Python:

+* Import
+* Exceptions
+* Class
+* Private attribute
+* Getter/Setter
+* Class method
+* Static method
+* Inheritance
+* Unittest
+* Read/Write file

+You will also learn about:

+* args and kwargs
+* Serialization/Deserialization
+* JSON

 ### Featured source files
 * Python scripts
 * Python Unit Tests